Del Mar, California

 The Place to Get Away + The Place to Be

-Del Mar is the kind of place where you lower your blood pressure on your morning walk on the beach and then raise it again – but in a fun way – cheering at a horse race in the afternoon.
-Receiving an “A+” from Niche.com in the Public Schools, Good for Families, Weather and Health & Fitness categories, an “A” in Outdoor Activities, and “A-” in Nightlife and Commute, Del Mar is one of the top suburbs to live in within the San Diego area.
+Del Mar is the kind of place where you lower your blood pressure on your morning walk on the beach and then raise it again – but in a fun way – cheering a horse race in the afternoon.
+It is highly coveted by beach lovers and families alike, receiving an “A+” from Niche.com for the Public Schools.

 Now, if you’re looking for something to do, and for an attraction big enough to bring your friends from all over, Del Mar has that too.
 When the summer months welcome an influx of visitors interested in everything from the pristine beaches to your town’s cultural events, you’ll feel like where you live is “the place to be.”
 The Del Mar Race Track, an iconic horse track, attracts fans from around the world.
 The Del Mar Fairgrounds hosts everything from the San Diego County Fair to holiday festivals to wild rides to live music concerts.